And if that sparkle comes in the shape of a chicken or two, so much the better!

 My advice so as not to be disappointed is to buy them in November - at the latest.

-To buy this tree decoration, click on the image or on this link now.
+To buy this Christmas tree ornament, click on the image or on this link now.

-This is one of my favourite of all tree ornaments with a chicken twist.
+This is one of my favourite of all my chicken-themed ornaments.
 It's a fun, whimsical twist on the "3 French Hens" part of the Twelve Days of Christmas.

 If you don't know Patience Brewster's work, it's worth looking at.
 Hers is a small, one artist business.
-All the items are unique designs by Patience herself, and are hand made and hand painted.
+All the items are unique designs by Patience herself, hand made and hand painted, and marketed by MacKenzie-Childs.

 The "3 French Hens" ornament has the hens teetering in heels and dressed in appropriately sparkly attire, fluffed out with feathers.

-It's made of a resin, which means it's virtually unbreakable, and comes in a presentation box.
+At just over 5" high it's made of resin and stone, which means it's virtually unbreakable.
+It comes in a presentation box.

 It would make a beautiful heirloom gift for younger family members, or buy it for yourself to pass down the generations!